spirpinias/BCL2FastQ/README.md

 ## Usage

-This capsule requires a flowcell run.
+This capsule requires a flowcell in the format dscribed above.

 ## Output